-If you have wanted to cancel a lease, then you will need to indicate your intent on your Statement of Intention (SOI) form.
-This is a form submitted to your secured creditors.
+If you have wanted to cancel a lease, then you will need to indicate your intent on your Statement of Intention (SOI) form, which is submitted to your secured creditors.
 On the form, you will need to assume or reject a lease(s).
 If you are going to reject your lease, then you will need to return your car.
-If you inform your creditors that you will be rejecting the lease, but do not return the car, then the car may be repossessed.
-If you are accepting the lease, then you will continue making payments as normal.
+If you inform your creditors that you will be rejecting the lease, but do not return the car, then the vehicle may be repossessed.
+If you are accepting the lease, then you will continue making payments as usual.

 If you own your car and do not have any debt on it, then it will be treated as equity.
 You will need to consult with your lawyer to determine its value and determine if you can keep the car if you file Chapter 7 bankruptcy.
 The Bankruptcy Code allows various exemptions for equity so that people may keep items such as cars and still be able to get a fresh start by filing bankruptcy.

 For help deciding whether or not you should keep your car or if you can in bankruptcy, you should speak to a qualified attorney.
-Every case is different and lawyers are experienced in reviewing budgets with clients and explaining the bankruptcy process.
-They know how to prepare properly a bankruptcy petition, negotiate with the trustee’s office and handle the 341 hearing (the “meeting of creditors” hearing) in front of the court-appointed trustee.
+Every case is different, and lawyers are experienced in reviewing budgets with clients and explaining the bankruptcy process.
+They know how to prepare a bankruptcy petition properly, negotiate with the trustee’s office, and handle the 341 hearing (the “meeting of creditors” hearing) in front of the court-appointed trustee.
 Jayson Lutzky is a lawyer handling personal bankruptcies.
-He has over 3 years of experience as a lawyer in New York.
-Mr. Lutzky offers free in-person consultations to prospective clients.
+He has over 36 years of experience as a lawyer in New York and offers free in-person consultations to prospective clients.
 Call 718-329-9500 to set up an appointment.